Sandwolf250/GaCD_Project/README.md

 This data.frame and grouping is passed to summarize_each() together with the mean function to compute the mean for each activity for each subject.
 The result is stored in:
-* mean_ data with 81 variables with 180 observations
+*mean_ data with 81 variables with 180 observations.
 This summary is written to test file mean_data.txt